 Although I didn’t know what I would find, I had learned to trust God and knew He had a plan.
 And, through God’s amazing blessings, AOI would go on to finish building a school that had long since been abandoned.

-Today “The Living Word Primary School” in Tororo Uganda sits complete with floors, windows, doors, and desks, everything it takes to make a school complete, and if that were the end of the story that would be an amazing testament to God.
-But it’s how God put the pieces into place that makes this story even more special.
+Today “The Living Word Primary School” in Tororo, Uganda, sits complete with floors, windows, doors, and desks, everything it takes to make a school complete, and if that were the end of the story, that would be an amazing testament to God.
+But how God put the pieces into place makes this story even more special.

-Over the years as I have drawn closer to God (James 4:8) and allowed Him to use me and direct my steps, he has given me the ability (Discernment) to see Him put pieces into place for plans that go far beyond anything I could ever accomplish on my own.
-In this case, no fewer than eight pieces had fallen perfectly into place.
-With nearly everyone one of them having the potential to keep me from going into Uganda if they had not fallen into place at the precise time.
+Over the years, as I have drawn closer to God (James 4:8) and allowed Him to use me and direct my steps, he has given me the ability (Discernment) to see Him put pieces into place for plans that go far beyond anything I could ever accomplish on my own.
+No fewer than eight pieces had fallen perfectly into place in this case.
+Nearly every one of them had the potential to keep me from going to Uganda if they had not fallen into place at the precise time.

 - God placed it on my heart to visit Uganda.